GyanPratapSingh/GyanPratapSingh/README.md

 - **Tools:** Android Studio, Git, Gradle
 - **Other Interests:** UI/UX Design, Backend Integration

-### 💡 Let's Connect!
+### 💡 Let’s Connect!
-I’m always excited to meet like-minded developers and tech enthusiasts.
-Feel free to reach out if you want to discuss tech, collaborate on a project, or just chat!
+I’m always excited to connect with like-minded developers and tech enthusiasts.
+Feel free to reach out if you want to discuss technology, collaborate on a project, or simply have a chat!